Apple, Google settle smartphone patent litigation

 But it has been unable to slow Android's ascendancy, which is now installed on an estimated 80 percent of new phones sold every year.
 Motorola, the U.S. company that pioneered the mobile phone, no longer ranks among the biggest smartphone makers.

-Both Motorola and HTC Corp 2498.TW have been eclipsed by Chinese Android adopters such as Lenovo Group Ltd 0992.HK - which is buying Motorola - and Huawei and Xiaomi.
+Both Motorola and HTC Corp have been eclipsed by Chinese Android adopters such as Lenovo Group Ltd - which is buying Motorola - and Huawei and Xiaomi.

 The most high-profile case between Apple and Motorola began in 2010.
 Motorola accused Apple of infringing several patents, including one essential to how cellphones operate on a 3G network, while Apple said Motorola violated its patents to certain smartphone features.